itsToggle/trakt-scraper/README.md

 Im not a professional programmer.
 This script is only ment as a starting point for very bored people who want a completely costomizable alternative to radarr/sonarr/flexget.

-# Disclaimer:
+## Disclaimer:

-    Im not responsible for what content you download, as this script only has the capacity to act as a middle man between different services.
+***Im not responsible for what content you download**, as this script only has the capacity to act as a middle man between different services.
-    The script itself does not provide the ability search for media content.
-The script itself does not provide the ability to download media content.
+The script itself **does not** provide the ability search for media content.
+The script itself **does not** provide the ability to download media content.
-    It only connects different services.
-This project is ment as a fun way to explore the programming of API's.
+It only connects different services. **This project is ment as a fun way to explore the programming of API's**.*

-# What it does:
+## What it does:

-    1. trakt:
+1. **trakt:**
     - Your trakt collection is monitored for newly released content.
     - Your watchlist acts as a download queue for content you havent collected.

-    2. queries for scraping:
+2. **queries for scraping:**
-               - If new content is found, search queries for the scrapers are generated:
+    - If new content is found, the following search queries are generated in the displayed order:
-               - for movies the query is:
+    - **movies**:
         - title.year
-               - for shows, the following standard search queries are generated in the displayed order:
+    - **shows**:
         - title.SXX             (season pack releases)
         - title.year.SXX        (season pack releases)
         - title.SXXEXX          (epsiode releases)
         - title.year.SXXEXX     (episode releases)
-               - to allow for date-formatted releases (or any other release-format) exceptions can be made that overwrite the standart search queries.
+        - **to allow for date-formatted releases (or any other release-format) exceptions can be made that overwrite the standart search queries.**

-    3. scraping:
+3. **scraping:**
-               - torrents: for each search query, a scraper for rarbg, 1337x and magnetdl searches for the best quality/best seeded torrent
+    - **torrents**: for each search query, a scraper for rarbg, 1337x and magnetdl searches for the best quality/best seeded torrent
-               - filehosters: If no torrent is found, hdencode.com is scraped for each search query
+    - **filehosters**: If no torrent is found, hdencode.com is scraped for each search query

+    - **movies**:
+        - each movie release that was found by the scrapers is accepted.
+    - **shows**:
-               - The scrapers search for season packs first.
-If a season pack is found, its filelist is compiled.
+        - for each show release that was found by the scrapers, a filelist is compiled.
+        - the filelists are scanned for filenames that contain an episode in the format: **SXXEXX**
+            - *if a show is formatted via an exception, the filelists are ignored and all discovered releases are accepted.*
-               - If the filelist contains the episode that is searched for and not the last episode that was collected, the release is accepted.
+        - **If the scan contains the episode that is searched for and not the last episode that was collected, the release is accepted.**
-                 (This way partial season packs work as well as full season packs.)
-               - If no season pack is found, the scrapers search for episode releases.

-    4. debrid:
+4. **debrid:**
+    - **torrents**:
         - Debrid Services (Real Debrid and Premiumize) are searched for a cached version of the scraped torrent
         - If a cached version is found, the direct download link gets send to Aria2c, a download manager
-               - If no cached torrents are available, the best seeded torrent is added to a debrid service's download queue
+            - If no cached torrents are available, the best seeded torrent is added to RealDebrids download queue
-               - The download is monitored in the background.
-Once its available for direct download, it gets send to Aria2c
+            - **RealDebrid is monitored in the background.
+Once a torrent is available for direct download, the links are sent to Aria2c**
         - Once added to Aria2c the torrent is deleted from the Debrid Service.
+        - **finished Downloads are unrar'ed**

+    - **filehosters**:
+        - Realdebird is used to unrestrict the filehoster links that were found by the filehoster scraper.
+        - The direct download links are sent to Aria2c
-               - finished Downloads are unrar'ed
+        - **finished Downloads are unrar'ed**

-    5. trakt:
+5. **trakt:**
     - Downloaded content is added to the trakt collection.
 Season packs are collected by episode.
 This way partial season packs work flawlessly.
     - Downloaded content is removed from the watchlist.
-               - If no torrent/filehoster upload was found after 5 retries, the show/movie in question is added to a trakt list called "Ignored".
-Items in this playlist will not be scraped for.
+    - **If no torrent/filehoster upload was found after 5 retries, the show/movie in question is added to a trakt list called "Ignored".
+Items in this playlist will not be scraped for.**

-# Getting started:
+## Getting started:

     0. What You need:
             - A Trakt.tv Account